 Part 3) After you’ve hit 5 more solid shots doing Part 2, now go ahead and hit more shots RETAINING THE FEELING OF BEING BRACED WITH YOUR LOWER BODY ON THE BACKSWING.
 (You can go ahead and allow your left shoulder to come under your chin on your backswing now).

-This drill is a miracle worker and I assure you, if you’re swing gets off track, you can bring it back to Center with this Pull Back Drill.
+This drill is a miracle worker and I assure you, if your swing gets off track, you can bring it back to Center with this Pull Back Drill.